i-pi/i-pi/docs/src/output-files.rst

    0.00000000e+00 0.00000000e+00 -1.32860475e+04 1.00000000e+00
    1.00000000e-03 -1.32865789e+04 ...

-The properties that are output are determined by the tag in the xml input file.
+The properties that are output are determined by the :ref:`properties` tag in the xml input file.
 The format of this tag is:

 .. code-block::